Westwood International School

 Westwood International School is an English medium international school in Gaborone, Botswana.
 It was founded in 1988 with sponsorship from the American and British governments and in collaboration with the Botswana Ministry of Education.
 US, British and South African teaching materials are employed.

-Head of School, Robert Jones, is British, Secondary Principal, Heidi Cavanagh is Canadian, Primary Principal, Esme De Jager is South African.
-These three are the Senior Leadership Team (SLT).

 History

 Westwood International School was founded in May 1988 under the sponsorship of the British and American governments and local companies in collaboration with the Botswana Ministry of Education.

 Educational program

 The school's educational program extends from kindergarten through grade 13.
 The school year, beginning in January and ending in December, comprises 3 trimesters: mid-January to mid-April, mid-May to early August, and mid-September to early December.

 Fees and finances

-During the 2015-2016 school year over 97% of the school's income derives from tuition fees.
+During the 2015–2016 school year over 97% of the school's income derives from tuition fees.

 Annual tuition rates, in US Dollars, are as follows: